I AM A LOOKING TO GO

 Virtual & In-person

-Co-Sponsor Reproductive
+Reproductive Justice

-Find Out & Share
+Explore & Share

 AMSA Elective in Abortion Care, Family Planning & Reproductive Justice (non-clinical)

-1 credit P/F Electives – Seats Limited – Apply Now!
+1 credit P/F Electives – Seats Limited

-and may be taken for credit, or audited (not for credit).
+No in-person components, this elective is conducted fully online, and may be taken for credit, or audited (not for credit).

 Program Description:

-Developed in partnership between the AMSA Reproductive Health Project and the RJ Med Ed Project of the University of Michigan Medical School, this virtual elective for U.S. and international medical students (in particular, medical students pursuing family medicine or ob/gyn) will center Reproductive Justice (RJ) as a human-rights framework for exploring topics related to reproductive health and abortion care, including approaches to RJ-informed and trauma-informed patient care.
+Developed in partnership between the AMSA Reproductive Health Project and the RJ Med Ed Project of the University of Michigan Medical School, this virtual elective for U.S. and international fourth-year medical students (in particular, medical students pursuing family medicine or ob/gyn) will center Reproductive Justice (RJ) as a human-rights framework for exploring topics related to reproductive health and abortion care, including approaches to RJ-informed and trauma-informed patient care.
 The course will present reproductive health education with a focus on the interconnections of power, privilege, oppression, and resistance.
 Students will engage with critical social theories – including Critical Race Theory, Intersectional Feminism, and Queer Theory – to explore, interrogate, and reflect on the complex sociocultural, medico-legal, and politico-economic context of sexual and reproductive health.

 The program is grounded in a pedagogy of liberatory education (Paulo Freire; bell hooks), and in a commitment to practicing an ethics of Love-centered educational care for adult learners that help us create and sustain deeper relationships within intentional communities.